Found us from search engine?

 Pay attention to the different types of content that are being specifically promoted by Google themselves in ways we called the SERP features.

-Those are Google SERP features that appear randomly for different keywords.
-They present different types of content, in this case – People Also Ask, Video Carousel, Recipe Carousel, and Nutritional Facts for cottage cheese.
+Google SERP features present different types of content, in this case – People Also Ask, Video Carousel, Recipe Carousel, and Nutritional Facts for cottage cheese.

 When Google presents multiple types of content for a keyword, it means those types of content are actually interesting for the searchers.
 In other words, those kinds of content can bring in traffic.